 Determining the root cause and taking preventive action is important, but be sure to make containment and corrective action your top priority until the impact of your customer's problem is minimized.

 Strengthen Your Supply Chain With Local Partners

 Industrial companies nationally and globally are looking for ways to maintain and strengthen their supply chains while also decreasing disruption.
-Due to the COVID-19 pandemic and economic state in the United States, more and more procurement professionals are looking to reshore manufacturing efforts and source suppliers locally.
+More and more procurement professionals are looking to reshore manufacturing efforts and source suppliers locally.

 - Reduce supply chain costs

 - Increase revenue

 There are many ways to connect with buyers at a local level.
 One of the best ways is to list your business on Thomasnet.com (it's free) and will place your business in front of more than 1.3 million active buyers sourcing for industrial products and services.